Big Birds and not big, but Interesting, Beers

 To get to Brodi’s from the centre of Plattsburgh you had to drive over a bridge, past the Air Force barracks on South Peru Street.
 Brodi’s was on McKinley Street, an area today is fully urbanized but then quite sparse in buildings and amenities.

 Brodi’s was a hangout for airmen of Plattsburgh Air Force Base, a Strategic Air Command base for the “big birds”.
 Of course the war was on and there was a lot of activity in Plattsburgh.

-Despite circa 1970 Canadian ale being ostensibly better than American beer, one is always attracted by the new, or different, so I tried the beers at Brodi’s and liked them for that reason.
-I remember Schaefer being particularly good with a lingering bitterness in the throat.
+Brands like Molson Export Ale, Labatt 50, O’Keefe Ale, Labatt India Pale Ale, and Molson Stock Ale.
+But one always wants the new, the different, so I tried the different beers at Brodi’s and liked them for that reason alone.
+Schaefer was particularly good with a lingering bitterness in the throat.

 While playing at Brodi’s, [Dale] and bass player Spencer Bosworth (also a staunch Genesee man) would often do important spoofs of the Genny ads.

 I must have seen their skits, and would have known of the ads since Plattsburgh TV shows could be seen in Montreal with aerial antennas and Rediffusion, an early cable TV.